Bayesian Solution Uncertainty Quantification for Differential Equations: Applications

 \subsection{Solution multiplicity in a mixed boundary value problem}

+Consider a special case the Lane--Emden ODE mixed boundary problem, which is used to model the density, $u$, of gaseous spherical objects, such as stars, as a function of radius, $t$, (\citealt{Shampine2003}).
+The second order system can be rewritten as a system of a first order equations on the interval $[.5,1]$ with mixed boundary values,

+where the notation $u(t=1)$ and $v(t=.5)$ is used to emphasize that boundary conditions are different for each state.
+The two leftmost panels of Figure \ref{fig:mbvpost} illustrate multimodality in the posterior solution, when multiple functions satisfy the mixed boundary value problem.
+These high posterior density regions concentrate as the number of grid points and the prior precision grow, suggesting the potential for defining intermediate target densities for sequential and particle Markov chain Monte Carlo schemes to sample realizations from the posterior distribution over unknown model parameters within the calibration problem.
+This example highlights the need for accurately modelling functional rather than point-wise solution uncertainty.

-Mixed boundary value problems introduce challenges for many numerical solvers, which typically rely on optimization and the theory of ODE initial value problems to estimate the unknown initial state, $u(a)$ subject to the state constraints at either boundary of the domain of integration, $[a,b]$.
-The optimization over $u(a)$ is performed until the corresponding initial value problem solution satisfies the given boundary condition, $u^*(b)$, to within a user specified tolerance.
-For expositional simplicity, consider a boundary value problem of the form (\ref{eqn:multiBVP}) with one constraint located at each boundary of the domain, namely, $\phi\left\{v(a),u(b)\right\} : = [ v(a),u(b) ] - [v^*(a), u^*(b) ]= [0,0]$.
-The probabilistic framework naturally defines a mismatch tolerance tolerance through a predictive distribution by considering the solution as an inference problem over the unspecified initial value, $u(a)$, given its known final value $u^*(b)$.
-The likelihood therefore defines the mismatch between the boundary value $u(b)$, obtained from the realized probabilistic solution with the exact boundary value, $u^*(b)$, as follows,
+Mixed boundary value problems introduce challenges for many numerical solvers, which employ optimization and the theory of ODE initial value problems to estimate the unknown initial state, here $u(t=.5)$, subject to the state constraints at either boundary of the domain of integration, here $[.5,1]$.
+The optimization over $u(t=.5)$ is performed until the corresponding initial value problem solution satisfies the known boundary condition, $u^*(t=1)$, to within a user specified tolerance.
+Considering the mixed boundary value problem (\ref {eqn:Emden1}), the probabilistic solution consists of an inference problem over the unspecified initial value, $u(t=.5)$, given its known final value $u^*(t=1)$.
+The likelihood naturally defines the mismatch between the boundary value $u(t=1)$, obtained from the realized probabilistic solution given $u^*(t=1)$, as follows,

-where $m^{N(u)}(b)$ and $C^{N(u)}(b,b)$ are the posterior mean and covariance for state $u$ at time point $b$, obtained via Algorithm \ref{alg:ivpsolution} at sequential update step $N$.
-The posterior distribution of the states over the grid ${\bf t} = [t_1,\cdots,t_T]$ therefore has density,
+where $m^{N(u)}(t=1)$ and $C^{N(u)}(t=1,t=1)$ are the posterior mean and covariance for state $u$ at time $t=1$, obtained via Algorithm \ref{alg:ivpsolution}.
+The posterior over the states is,

-which exhibits multimodality over the states when multiple solutions satisfy the mixed boundary value problem, as illustrated in the two leftmost panels of Figure \ref{fig:mbvpost}.
-In such cases it may be necessary to use an appropriate Markov chain Monte Carlo scheme, such as parallel tempering \citep{Geyer1991}, which can quickly identify and explore disjoint regions of high posterior probability.
-We provide one such implementation of parallel tempering in the Appendix (Algorithm \ref{alg:mbvppartemp}).
+The possibility of multimodality suggests the use of an appropriate Markov chain Monte Carlo scheme, such as parallel tempering \citep {Geyer1991}, implemented in Supplement B, which can quickly identify and explore disjoint regions of high posterior probability.